caotians1/cosmos-transfer2.5/AUTOREGRESSIVE_README.md

 1. `_generate_autoregressive()`: Main orchestration method
 2. `_create_chunk_batch()`: Creates batch data for each chunk
 3. `_update_input_video_with_generated()`: Updates input videos with generated frames

-### Memory Considerations

-- Full videos are loaded into memory
-- Each chunk generates a 29-frame output
-- Memory usage scales with total video length and number of views

 ## Usage